This is a review of PicnicHealth’s lab work tracker and the Lab Test Analyzer app – I’ve used both and the Picnic Health app in depth.

 Lots of us study graphs in our daily lives for insight into our world – to name a few, the stock market, climate change, Donald Trump’s popularity, and the spread of COVID-19.
-But almost no one graphs their own health data, and no one does it for you, least of all our own MD.
+But almost no one graphs their own health data, and no one does it for you, least of all your own MD.
+That’s a core feature of both of these capable blood test analyzer apps.

 My MD is enlightened and I admire and respect her.
 But, when she looks at a lab result, she’s looking at it in isolation.
 When she sees that Bilirubin was high on my Comprehensive Metabolic Panel (CMP), she won’t remember what it was on my previous CMP.
 She’d have to page through my file to see that.
 Will she?
 If she does, how far back will she page through my file?